WetCouch/adonis-portfolio-cms/README.md

-# Adonis fullstack application
+# Adonis fullstack CMS

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is a fullstack boilerplate for a CMS with a blog and portfolio based on gallery based on AdonisJs, it comes pre-configured with:

 1. Bodyparser
 2. Session